Top of page

 How can I explain my fatigue to friends and family?

-Fatigue can be difficult to understand if you’ve never experienced it.
 Some people feel upset or frustrated if those around them don’t seem to appreciate how exhausted they are.
+Fatigue can be difficult to understand for people who have never experienced it.

 You could use comparisons to help.
 For example, you could describe your energy levels as a bank with a limited amount of money to spend, or a car with a limited amount of fuel to use.
-Christine Miserandino describes her experience of illness-related fatigue, using spoons to represent units of energy – you could show them this.
+Christine Miserandino describes her experience of illness-related fatigue, using spoons to represent units of energy where there are only a limited number of spoons available – you could show them this.

 How can I cope with the emotional and psychological impact of fatigue?

 You could consider getting support from a talking therapist, such as a counsellor or psychologist.
 Talking therapists work in different ways to help people with difficult thoughts and feelings.
 Cognitive behavioural therapy (CBT) is one type of talking therapy.
-Often, it involves adapting the way you think about things in order to cope more easily with your situation.
+Often, it involves changing the way you think about things to help you cope more easily with your situation.
 Sometimes, it includes addressing other difficulties that might be connected to the fatigue, such as sleep difficulties and explaining your fatigue to those around you.

 Back to top